hubbl-ai/glasseye/glasseye/docs/markdown.md

 <span id="piechart_0"></span>
 </span>

-Including d3 charts in a glasseye document is very easy.
+Including d3 charts in a doodl document is very easy.
 The only required argument is `data`, the format of which depends on the type of chart.
 For example this chart was generated
 using: